Finbear2/MP3_To_Code_For_ESP32/README.md

 # MP3 to Code For ESP32
 ---
 A simple app that retrieves notes for an MP3 file and converts them to buzzer code compatible with certain buzzer libraries for the ESP32.
-One of the devices that uses this is the PocketMage by Ashtf8.
+One of the devices that uses this is the *PocketMage* by *Ashtf8*.

 ## Before using